 How to Start Couchsurfing

 I could tell you that Couchsurfing is a great way to save money on a trip, and there are probably 46, 289 articles on the internet that say so too.
-It costs nothing to sign up and nothing to use, and you get to stay with cool travel-loving people for free, never mind that you only knew them through the internet prior to meeting up.
+It costs nothing to sign up and nothing to use, and you get to stay with cool travel-loving people for free, never mind that you only knew them through the internet before meeting up.
 A ‘how to start Couchsurfing’ guide seems unnecessary.

 I’d be lying if it was as simple as that.
 The saying “it’s too good to be true” applies here.
-I’m not talking about the possibility of meeting a dubious character (roughly 18.39% of those articles provide tips on how to find a nice host).
-Lots of people do the wrong things and get ignored because they forget one thing: In spite of the publicity, CS works best for those who aren’t in it for free accommodation.
+I’m not talking about the possibility of meeting a dubious character (roughly 18.39% of those articles provide tips on how to find a host).
+Lots of people do the wrong things and get ignored because they forget one thing: In spite of the publicity, CS works best for those who aren’t in it for the free accommodation.

-How to start Couchsurfing – really
+How to start Couchsurfing for real

 That said, getting into the CS community is actually easy, as I’ll soon describe.
-It just takes time and more work than most freeloaders are willing to put in.
+It just takes more time and work than most freeloaders are willing to put in.
 These are the steps I’ve personally taken on the way to becoming an active member in the Singapore scene, and they’ve opened the doors to meeting CSers around the world.

 After you sign up, fill out the profile page comprehensively.
-Trust is an important component of hospitality exchange.
+Trust is an essential component of hospitality exchange.
 Folks like to get to know the person they’re hosting, and they will try to find common interests, values and travel destinations.
 If one can’t be open, he can expect the same frostiness in return.

 But it’s so difficult to write about myself!
 The last time I checked, Couchsurfing is not a dating site.
-Be candid; there is no need to impress anyone!
+Be candid; there is no need to impress anyone.

 Virtually every city has a regular gathering for CSers, usually at a local bar.
-Whether it’s held weekly, fortnightly or monthly, your find it lumped with the events on your city’s section of the website, and it’s open to hosts, surfers and visitors alike.
+Whether it’s held weekly, fortnightly or monthly, you find it lumped with the events on your city’s section of the website, and it’s open to hosts, surfers and visitors alike.
 It’s a public and relatively safe way to meet other members of the community, and for them to establish that you’re not a sleazebag.
 Go with a friend if you like.

 If bars aren’t for you, there are many other types of events that achieve the same effect – sports, workshops, picnics, camps and more.
 Once you’re familiar with a few members, it’s a good time to write testimonials on their profile pages, briefly describing what you think of them, and you’re likely to get a few in return.
-Don’t forget to reciprocate if they’ve already done so and if they’ve formed enough of an impression to write about.
+Don’t forget to reciprocate if they’ve already done so and if they’ve formed enough of an impression to write one.
 Almost everyone reads your wall of testimonials to gauge your trustworthiness.